GET IN TOUCH

 Pair Confidence with Connection

-The trick to being assertive without alienating people lies in one word: we.
+The trick to being assertive without alienating people lies in the universal we".

 After you share what you did, link it to the collective outcome: